percona/pxb-docs/docs/smart-memory-estimation.md

 ## How does Smart memory estimation work

-In the `prepare` phase, Percona XtraBackup checks the server's available free memory and uses that memory up to the limit specified in the [`--use-free-memory-pct`](xtrabackup-option-reference.md#use-free-memory-pct) option to run `--prepare`.
+To run `prepare`, Percona XtraBackup checks the server's available free memory and uses that memory up to the limit specified in the [`--use-free-memory-pct`](xtrabackup-option-reference.md#use-free-memory-pct) option.
 Due to backward compatibility, the default value for the `--use-free-memory-pct` option is 0 (zero), which defines the option as disabled.
 For example, if you set `--use-free-memory-pct=50`, then 50% of the free memory is used to `prepare` a backup.

-Starting with Percona XtraBackup 8.0.32-26, you can enable or disable the memory estimation during the `backup` phase with the [`--estimate-memory`](xtrabackup-option-reference.md#estimate-memory) option.
+You can enable or disable the memory estimation during the `backup` phase with the [`--estimate-memory`](xtrabackup-option-reference.md#estimate-memory) option.
 The default value is `OFF`.
 Enable the memory estimation with  `--estimate-memory=ON`:

 ```{.bash data-prompt="$"}
 $ xtrabackup --backup --estimate-memory=ON --target-dir=/data/backups/